-The public events will wrap up with readings by poet Jericho Brown and novelist Christopher Castellani on Friday, August 23, at 8:15 p.m.
+The public events will wrap up with readings by Gabrielle Bates, Jennifer Finney Boylan, and Luis Alberto Urrea on Friday, August 25, at 8:15 p.m.

-The Middlebury Bread Loaf Writers’ Conferences include the Bread Loaf Environmental Writers’ Conference, designed for those who want to bring more depth of knowledge to their writing about the environment; the Bread Loaf Translators’ Conference, which highlights the important role that literary translators of poetry and prose play in the United States and beyond; and the Bread Loaf in Sicily Conference, which offers small, intensive workshops and inspired community for those who enjoy travel and those living abroad.
+The Middlebury Bread Loaf Writers’ Conferences include the Bread Loaf Environmental Writers’ Conference, designed for those who want to bring more depth of knowledge to their writing about the environment, and the Bread Loaf Translators’ Conference, which highlights the important role that literary translators of poetry and prose play in the United States and beyond.